-F. Papaya
+D. Papaya

-MFDS requires 100% testing of all incoming papaya and products containing papaya to check for the presence of biotech components.
+MFDS requires 100 percent testing of all imported papaya and papaya products for the presence of biotech components.

-G. Monitoring at Retail and Wholesale Levels
+E. Monitoring at Retail and Wholesale Levels

 MFDS conducts monitoring at retail and wholesale levels for agriculture, livestock and fishery products, and processed food products including processed meat products such as canned meat, and non-processed meat products.
-In addition to MFDS, the municipal government also conducts monitoring testing for residues of any food products distributed at the retail and wholesale levels.
+In addition to MFDS, the municipal government also monitors for residues of food products distributed at the retail and wholesale levels.